aadila6/SHADING/README.md

 ### Steps to use my Shading Program
 Step 1: make

 Step 2: ./main

 Step 3: Determind which file to read.
 Which file would you like to read and see?
 Cube_and_icosahedron file Enter 'c'
-Bunny file Enter 'b'
+Bunny file Enter 'b'.
 Your choice is:  (Type in 'c' or 'b' for reading the file input).

 Step 4:
 Please select one of options  for your operation:
 1. Flat Shading
 2. Phong + Shading
 3. HalfToning + Shading
 4. Exit

 ##### if choice is 1: